hyphanet/website/content/pages/about.md

 Arne Babenhauserheide

-: The current maintainer of pyFreenet and infocalypse.
+: The current release manager of Freenet and maintainer of pyFreenet and infocalypse.
 He also writes articles and tutorials for Freenet.

 #### The translators